toddsundsted/ktistec/README.md

 The Fediverse is a distributed social network.
 You can follow other users on other servers from your timeline or by searching for them by name.
-Ktistec is also compatible with the "remote follow" protocol used by Mastodon and others.
+Ktistec is also compatible with the "remote follow" protocol used by Mastodon and other servers.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/88hvqq.png" width=460>